Hi there my name is Les, good to meet you.

 But I am not just a writer, I also teach!

 I work as an external contractor for the Raspberry Pi Foundation's Education team and train teachers over two days at Picademy courses across the UK.
 I specialise in physical computing and merging arts and crafts with technology.
-You can see me in this new video, where I am running the first Picademy led by an external contractors on behalf of the Raspberry Pi Foundation.
+You can see me in the video below, where I am running the first Picademy led by an external contractor on behalf of the Raspberry Pi Foundation.

 Lastly I am a STEM Ambassador for the Lancashire district and I work with schools to further Science, Technology,Engineering and Maths in school via cool hardware hacking projects and games.